gamelton/gamelton.github.io/index.md

 }
 ```
 ## API search in Powershell
 For more advaced search we store query body in file.
-And run Powershell command to access it.
+And run Powershell command `Invoke-RestMethod`.
-Notes to command
+Notes to body file
 - `query_string` - this is query you normailly put in Search box in GUI.
 It needs backslash for escape double quotes.
 We filter internal IPs because we are not interested in them
 - `row_groups` - provides field name we group on.
 And how many results returned (100)
--
+You could see JSON body file in [Repository](https://github.com/gamelton/graylog-api-unique-field-value)

+Notes to command
+- Basic authentication send credentials in cleartext
+- Replace `user` and `password` with your Graylog user
+- You could create access tokens which can be used for authentication instead.
+Navigate to the users configuration menu ``System /  Authentication`` for that
+- Change `192.168.178.26` to Graylog IP address
+- Chnage `C:\Users\username\graylog=body-request.json` to your JSON body file
+- We get country and organization from `ip-api` services that throttle requests.
+So we workaround with `Start-Sleep -s 4` to pause.
+Expect this command to run long time
+You could see Powershell script file in [Repository](https://github.com/gamelton/graylog-api-unique-field-value)